emanuelelaface/awa/website/all_collections/_posts/2021-07-05-GreenPass.md

 categories: ["category", "subcategory"]
 ---

 Since the beginning of July 2021 European Union adopted a Digital Green Pass to facilitate the movement of people within the Union during the pandemia.
-However many countries are issuing the Pass as PDF to print, and even who is using a dedicated app there is no Apple Watch companion to display the code from the wrist.
+However many countries are issuing the Pass as PDF to print, and even who is using a dedicated app does not provide any Apple Watch companion to display the code from the wrist.

 Because the standard of the Green Pass is open, I decided to write an app to handle it.